Progether/JAdventure/README.md

 Description
 -------------
 A text-based game written in Java.
 It was originally created as a project of the [progether subreddit](http://www.reddit.com/r/progether) and worked on by Applzor, add7, geniuus, Malfunction, bdong_, Qasaur, and rock-fish.
-It has been revived by Hawk554.
+It was revived by Hawk554.

-Current diagram of this project.

 Contributors
 -------------